temporal-hpc/RTX-CUDA-template/README.md

 - RTX OptiX

 ## Dependencies
-- CUDA 11 or later
+- CUDA 12 or later
-- OptiX 7.5 or later
+- OptiX 7.7 or later
+- Nvidia driver 530.41 or later
 - CUB (for comparison)
 - THrust (for comparison)